 University Health Services is staffed by a nurse practitioner and a registered nurse.
 SAU faculty or staff members, spouses and dependents over age 18 may use its services.
 The center is operated by the Student Affairs area and is primarily for students.
 Many routine services are provided in the center.
 The Office of Health Services can provide specific information.

-Classified staff and nonclassified staff (excluding faculty) are eligible for annual career service recognition payments upon completion of ten (10) years of state service in regular full-time position(s).
+Non-exempt staff and exempt staff (excluding faculty) are eligible for annual career service recognition payments upon completion of ten (10) years of state service in regular full-time position(s).
 Payment amounts are established by the Arkansas General Assembly.
 Current payments are:

 |Years of Service||Annual Payment|

 |25 or more||$900|

 The Mulerider Activities Center is open to all students, faculty, and staff.
 For faculty or staff members wishing to participate in the activities, further information is available at the MAC.

 The Intramural program offers all students, faculty, and staff the opportunity to participate in a variety of sports.
 Contact the Intramural Program Director at (870) 235-5498.